Platina Adapted to women, dark hair, rigid fibre; thin, of a sanguine temperament; who suffer from too early and too profuse menses.

 Excessive itching in uterus; pruritus vulvae.

-Constipation; while traveling (at sea, Bry. ); after lead poisoning; from inertia of bowels; frequent, unsuccessful urging; stools adhere to rectum and anus like soft clay ( Alum. ); of emigrants; of pregnancy; obstinate cases after Nux has failed.
+Platina Constipation; while traveling (at sea, Bryonia ); after lead poisoning; from inertia of bowels; frequent, unsuccessful urging; stools adhere to rectum and anus like soft clay ( Alumina ); of emigrants; of pregnancy; obstinate cases after Nux has failed.